Lemoncode/redux-by-sample/17 Observables/readme.md

 - Let's create a memberArea component (include a load button).
 - Let's create a memberAreaContainer.

+Additional step:

+- Let's define two new actions (ajax-with-delay and cancel).

 # Prerequisites

 Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0 or newer) if they are not already installed on your computer.